OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 - [Sway](https://sway.com/)
 - [To-Do (Plan 3)](https://todo.microsoft.com)

-### Does the subscription also include a subscription to Azure?
+## Does the subscription also include a subscription to Azure?

 This offer does not include a subscription to Azure.
 However, to receive free access to Azure services, you can [create a free Azure account](https://azure.microsoft.com/free/).

 ## How long is my subscription good for, and when does it expire?

 Your subscription is good for 90 days and is renewable based on valid developer activity.
-If you are using your subscription as a developer, it will be renewed every 3 months and will last indefinitely.
+If you're using your subscription for development, it will be renewed every 3 months and will last indefinitely.
 You can find the expiration date, along with your subscription name, on your Office 365 Developer Program profile page.
 For more information, see [Renew an expiring subscription](subscription-expiration-and-renewal.md).

-If you are joining the program through Visual Studio Enterprise or Visual Studio Professional, your subscription is automatically renewed until your Visual Studio subscription expires.
+If you're joining the program through Visual Studio Enterprise or Visual Studio Professional, your subscription is automatically renewed until your Visual Studio subscription expires.

 <a name="renew-subscription"> </a>